-EU students who have been resident in the UK consistently for 5 years before the start of their course will be able to receive the same support as a UK student.
-If you are an EU student and have not been in the UK for 3 years you will only be able to receive the Fee Loan to assist with your tuition fees.
-Non EU international students are required to pay international fees.
-Please contact our International Officer by emailing:
+EU students who have been resident in the UK for more than 5 years before the first day of the first academic year of their course will be able to receive the same support as a UK student.
+If you are an EU student and have not been in the UK for 5 years you will only be able to receive the Fee Loan to assist with your tuition fees.
+Academic years start on 1 September, 1 January, 1 April or 1 July.

 Students who have previously studied in Higher Education may not receive support for their entire course and should contact Student Finance England for clarification.